-Amounts in USD thousands 2020 2019
+Amounts in USD thousands 2021 2020

-Less than one year 88 185 88 041
+Less than one year 86 775 88 185

-Between one and two years 88 185 87 801
+Between one and two years 59 031 88 185

-Between two and three years 45 298 87 801
+Between two and three years 9 168 45 298

-Between three and four years 9 168 44 913
+Between three and four years 4 534 9 168

-Between four and five years 4 534 9 168
+Between four and five years - 4 534

-More than five years - 4 534
+More than five years - -

-Total 235 371 322 258
+Total 159 508 235 371

-In December 2019, OSG exercised one of its perpetual 3 year extension options for the bareboat charter agreements for four of AMSC's vessels, moving these charter expiries to December 2023.
-OSG previously exercised its options to extend charter agreements for the six other vessels that it charters from AMSC.
-As a result, all ten bareboat charter agreements have now been extended for additional periods.
+In December 2021, OSG exercised its one year extension options for the bareboat charter agreements for two of AMSC's vessels, moving these charter expiries to December 2023.
+In addition, OSG provided notice not to extend the bareboat contracts for three vessels, which will expire in December 2022.
 For all vessels excluding the Overseas Tampa, OSG has options to extend the charter terms for one, three or five years for the remaining useful lives of the vessels.
-The one-year extension options may only be used once for each vessel and OSG has exhausted the opportunity to declare a one year extension for the four vessels extended in December 2019.
+The one-year extension options may only be used once for each vessel and OSG has exhausted the opportunity to declare a one year extension for six vessels.
 OSG holds two five year extension options on the Overseas Tampa, followed by five one year extensions that may be declared after the two five year extensions are exhausted.
 All extension options must be declared 12 months prior to the expiry of the individual bareboat charter.

-Non-cancellable operating lease rentals for office space are payable as follows:
+Non-cancellable lease rentals for office space are payable as follows:

-Amounts in USD thousands 2020 2019
+Amounts in USD thousands 2021 2020

-Less than one year 47 46
+Less than one year 44 47

-Between one and five years 16 63
+Between one and five years 61 16

 More than five years - -

-Total 63 109
+Total 105 63